Carnitas Burrito Bowls

 For extra flavor, add cumin or smoked paprika to the seasoning.

 After searing the pork, use the same skillet to create a braising liquid.
 Add a cup of water or chicken broth, scraping up any browned bits left in the skillet.
 Return the pork shoulder to the skillet, cover it tightly with a lid or foil, and transfer it to the preheated oven.
-Let it braise for about 60 minutes until the pork is fork-tender.
+Let it braise for about 60 minutes, until the pork is fork-tender and an instant-read thermometer pushed into a chunk reads around 195°F (90°C) — far past the 145°F pork needs to be safe, and the point where the connective tissue has finally given up and it will shred.
 This slow cooking process allows the flavors to meld while rendering down the fat, resulting in succulent, juicy carnitas.

 Check periodically and add more liquid if needed to prevent burning.